mike-ward/mike-ward.github.io/_posts/2008-09-02-a-lean-method-for-invoking-com-in-c.md

   * ComImportAttribute
   * GuidAttribute

-ComImportAttribute is a bit misleading in that it doesn't really "import" anything.
+`ComImportAttribute` is a bit misleading in that it doesn't really "import" anything.
 It simply marks the class as a COM type.
-The GuidAttribute identifies the class/interface from the COM perspective.
+The `GuidAttribute` identifies the class/interface from the COM perspective.

 Constructing COM classes is remarkably easy.
-The Guid in this case is the CLSID for the Shell Controls and Automation class.
-The compiler generates the necessary CoCreateInstance logic in the default constructor.
+The GUID in this case is the CLSID for the Shell Controls and Automation class.
+The compiler generates the necessary `CoCreateInstance` logic in the default constructor.

-Next, we need a definition for the IShellDispatch interface.
+Next, we need a definition for the `IShellDispatch` interface.
 Again, the class is properly decorated to identify it as a COM object.
-Because IShellDispatch is a dispatch-only interface, the order of the members doesn't matter.
-All invocations are done via IDispatch.
-And since we're only calling MinimizeAll(), we can get away with specifying the one method even though IShellDispatch contains other methods.
+Because `IShellDispatch` is a dispatch-only interface, the order of the members doesn't matter.
+All invocations are done via `IDispatch`.
+And since we're only calling `MinimizeAll()`, we can get away with specifying the one method even though `IShellDispatch` contains other methods.
 Don't try this with IUnknown-only or dual interfaces where the order and number of members are used to generate vtables.

-Finally, it's necessary to tell the compiler you're using a dispatch-only interface by specifying the InterfaceTypeAttribute.
+Finally, it's necessary to tell the compiler you're using a dispatch-only interface by specifying the `InterfaceTypeAttribute`.
 Without this, objects will not marshal correctly.

 One problem in the above example is that the COM objects are never released.
 I generally wrap these objects in a sealed class that handles the reference counting.
 Here's an example.